Hamilton Lie algebroids over Dirac structures and sigma models: Preliminary

 \subsection{Momentum sections and Hamiltonian Lie algebroids}

-In this section, we explain momentum sections and Hamiltonian Lie algebroids \cite{Blohmann:2018, Blohmann:2023}, which are generalizations of a momentum map on a symplectic manifold.
-See also \cite{Kotov:2016lpx, Ikeda:2019pef, Ikeda:2021fjk} for previous, or related, preceding works and physical applications.
+In this section, we explain momentum sections and Hamiltonian Lie algebroids \cite{Blohmann:2018, Blohmann:2023}, which generalize the concept of a momentum map on a symplectic manifold.
+For previous or related works and physical applications, see also \cite{Kotov:2016lpx, Ikeda:2019pef, Ikeda:2021fjk}.